fossabot/Data_driven_Kinetics/README.md

 ---
 ## Installation:

-:fire:  Clone the repository in your **./home** directory.
+:fire:  Clone the repository in suitable directory.

 :fire:  Open your **./bashrc** file and add lines given below at the bottom of file.

-Replace "path to" with your system location

 ---
 **Add sourcing to find command:**